gdotdesign/elm-ui-website/public/docs/getting-started/adding-components.md

   - Add the component to the view using the `view` or `render` functions

 ## Example
-We will be expanding the created application to set the counters value with a `Ui.NumberRange` component.
+We will be expanding the scaffolded application to set the counters value with a `Ui.NumberRange` component.

 We start by importing the component we want to use:
 ```elm